hlts2/gson/README.md

 ### Create from byte

-Create gson object from bytes.
-Returns an error if the bytes are not valid JSON.
+Create gson object from `[]byte`.
+Returns an error if the bytes are not valid json.

 ```go
 g, err := gson.NewGsonFromByte(data)